Nativenerd1004/Predictive-Analytics-with-Supervised-Machine-Learning-for-Predicting-Customer-Churn/README.md

 ![image](https://github.com/Nativenerd1004/Predictive-Analytics-with-Supervised-Machine-Learning-for-Predicting-Employee-Attrition/assets/149740069/23871480-e126-40bf-baff-12b578ee98a4)

-This project aims to use predictive analytics with supervised machine learning techniques to forecast employee attrition in a company.
-By analyzing historical data on employee turnover, the goal is to build a model that can accurately predict which employees are at risk of leaving the organization.
+This project aims to use predictive analytics with supervised machine learning techniques to forecast customer churn in a company.
+By analyzing historical data on customer behaviours, the goal is to build a model that can accurately predict which customer are at risk of leaving the business.

 ![wired-lineal-153-bar-chart](https://github.com/Nativenerd1004/Ecommerce-Sales-Analysis-Dashbaord/assets/149740069/e3c4b09a-97f0-48ee-aae4-9f8bafd9f848)